Author of There Will Be No Miracles Here

 Visit Casey Gerald’s Company Reads page to discover how to bring his bold lectures to your organization.

 There Will Be No Miracles Here

 Casey Gerald’s story has the arc of a classic rags-to-riches tale, but he soon discovered there was a steep cost to his success.
 “If to live as we are is destroying us,” he asks, “what would it mean to truly live?”
-In this talk, Gerald turns the American Dream narrative on its head, inspiring audiences to question–even shatter–and reimagine this nation’s most cherished myths.Categories: Business + Management Speakers, College + University Speakers, Current + Social Issues Speakers, Diversity + Inclusion Speakers, Education Speakers, Entrepreneurship Speakers, First Year Experience Speakers, Innovation + Creativity Speakers, Motivational + Inspirational Speakers, New Speakers, TED Talks Speakers
+In this talk, Gerald turns the American Dream narrative on its head, inspiring audiences to question–even shatter–and reimagine this nation’s most cherished myths.Categories: Business + Management Speakers, College + University Speakers, Company Reads Speakers, Current + Social Issues Speakers, Diversity + Inclusion Speakers, Education Speakers, Entrepreneurship Speakers, First Year Experience Speakers, Innovation + Creativity Speakers, Motivational + Inspirational Speakers, TED Talks Speakers

 Praise for Casey Gerald